tobydriscoll/udmath305/src/_build/html/_sources/second_linear/free_oscillations.md

 ### Critically damped oscillator, $Z=1$

-At $Z=1$ the complex eigenvalues collapse to a double real eigenvalue,
+At $Z=1$ the complex roots collapse to a double real root,

 ```{math}
 \lambda_1 = \lambda_2 = -\omega_0,